parallel-forecast/AI-dict/docs/dictionary.md

 ___

+### Alignment (Unclear / Disputed)

+Def.
+1 - Acting not only [Safe], but consistent with [General Human Values], and continuing to do so even after arbitrary [scaling] or change in circumstance.
+Compare [Safe].

+Proponents mostly agree that it is unclear if this is possible, and needs to be refined and better understood.
+It is also unclear what class of proof would be sufficient.

+Def.
+2 - Acting in a maner considered [Safe] according to a specific set of goals, and provably continuing to do so even after arbitrary [scaling] or changes in circumstance.
+The domain of proof needed is also unclear.

+Unclear examples:
+* Any provably limited system.

+Non examples:
+* Systems proven [Safe] in a given environment that can change, or empirically shown to be [Safe].

+___

 ### Artificial General Intelligence (Unclear / Disputed)

 An artificial intelligence system that has capabilities similar to that of humans,